 How to Survive the New World of COVID-19

-This is an unsettling time for all of us.
+This has been an unsettling time for all of us.

 From first responders and hospital personnel, the sick and the compromised, to those of us who are following the now, new social rules to avoid spreading a disease we can't see, we are all affected.
 Many people are also worried about the financial repercussions of shuttered businesses or investments that have taken a nosedive, decisions about whether and how to send children back to school.

-We may have little control over this virus, but we do have control over how we maintain a healthy emotional state.
+We may have little control over all these, but we do have control over how we maintain a healthy emotional state.
 Here are some ideas toward that end.
 You may have even more ideas and I'd love to hear them.

 First, keep a routine of work, play, and sleep.
 Your brain understands routines and will respond with a happier mood

 Second, if you have a preexisting mental health condition, continue treatment by scheduling a video therapy session.